guildai/guild.ai/pages/old-queues.md

 Once running, queues look for staged runs and start them under the following conditions:

-- The queue is not waiting for a run to complete
+- If started with `wait-for-running`, the queue is not waiting for a run to complete
 - The staged run is compatible with the queue GPU affinity

-A queue waits for a run to complete when:
+A queue waits for a run to complete if any of the following conditions are met:

 - The queue starts the run
-- The queue is started with the `ignore-running` flag equal to `no` (default)
+- The queue is started with the `wait-for-running`

 A run matches a queue GPU affinity when: